Noah TeitelbaumDenver, CO

 Bank Street College of Education

 Though the gossip in the teacher’s lounge was quite juicy, Noah left the schools to work as a director of Manhattan Prep’s curriculum and instructor development team, where he was asked to re-write curriculum, books and through regular training sessions maintain the renowned quality of Manhattan Prep’s instructors.
-Now serving as Executive Director of Academics for Manhattan Prep, Noah puts his passions for teaching, curriculum and instructor development to work for GMAT, LSAT, and GRE students in Denver and online.
+Now serving as Vice President of Instruction for Manhattan Prep, Noah puts his passions for teaching, curriculum and instructor development to work for GMAT, LSAT, and GRE students in Denver and online.

 Prior to teaching, Noah worked in Croatia for the United Nations, monitoring human rights violations and ensuring humanitarian assistance and legal protection for refugees.
-Previous to that he had volunteered as a health worker in various countries in Latin America and the Caribbean, where among other things, he learned creative ways to convince children to wash their hands.
-When not teaching, Noah is an avid hiker, cook, board game player, book devourer and happily-married man and father (and no, lil’ Teitelbaum hasn’t taken the GMAT or LSAT yet – at this point he’d probably just want to drool on them , and drooling is not an effective strategy for the GMAT) and LSAT).
+Previous to that he volunteered as a health worker in various countries in Latin America and the Caribbean, where among other things, he learned creative ways to convince children to wash their hands.
+When not teaching, Noah is an avid hiker, lousy guitar player, sci-fi devourer, happily-married man, and father of two cutey pies.

 “Noah knows the test content very well.
 He makes the classes interactive and fun.”